petsc/petsc/docs/source/install.rst

       $ export SDKROOT=/
       $ export ARCHFLAGS='-arch x86_64'

-Some environmental configuration is needed to inform the location of PETSc.
-You can set (using :command:`setenv`, :command:`export` or what applies to you shell or system) the environmental variables :envvar:`PETSC_DIR`, and :envvar:`PETSC_ARCH` indicating where you have built/installed PETSc::
+Some environment configuration is needed to inform the location of PETSc.
+You can set (using :command:`setenv`, :command:`export` or what applies to you shell or system) the environment variables :envvar:`PETSC_DIR`, and :envvar:`PETSC_ARCH` indicating where you have built/installed PETSc::

    $ export PETSC_DIR=/usr/local/petsc
-   $ export PETSC_ARCH=arch-linux2-c-debug
+   $ export PETSC_ARCH=arch-linux2-c-opt

 Alternatively, you can edit the file :file:`setup.cfg` and provide the required information below the ``[config]`` section::

    [config]
    petsc_dir  = /usr/local/petsc
-   petsc_arch = arch-linux2-c-debug
+   petsc_arch = arch-linux2-c-opt
    ...

 Finally, you can build the distribution by typing::